Welcome to The Panicked Foodie!

 I consider myself a flexible vegetarian and have been for quite some time.
 I didn’t realize this until I started blogging.
 I still eat meat a few times a year for health reasons, but I try to eat vegetarian or vegan as much as possible.
 I have also been experimenting with going gluten-free, so a lot of my recipes are trending in that direction.
 I have since split up my main dishes section, to make it clear where the meat dishes are.
 You will notice that I tend to share a lot of dessert recipes. 🙂 I try my best to make them as healthy as possible so that you can enjoy more of them.
 We only live once!

 Blogging has not only helped me to start healing, but I have discovered a possible career path that works within my limitations.
 Working from home allows me to craft an environment in which I can thrive while giving me the time and space to deal with panic attacks that come up unexpectedly.
 I’m also able to take time off from it when needed, to deal with health issues.
 You will likely notice that I post very infrequently, and am sometimes gone for months at a time.
 But don’t worry!
 My blog is not going anywhere.
 I just needed an extended absence to deal with my health.

-When I am not working on my blog or in a panic attack, you can find me playing video games, reading a good book, or outside getting some exercise and enjoying nature.
+When I am not working on my blog or in a panic attack, you can find me playing video games, reading a good book, or outside getting some exercise and enjoying nature close to my home.